girish-lab/Safe-Segmentation-Competition-ICPR-24/readme.md

 We ask each participant to upload the final results of their algorithm/paper submission only once to the server and perform all other experiments on the validation set.
 If participants would like to report results in their papers for multiple versions of their algorithm (e.g., parameters or features), this must be done on the validation data and only the best performing setting of the novel method may be submitted for evaluation to our server.
 If comparisons to baselines from third parties (which have not been evaluated on the benchmark website) are desired, please contact us for a discussion.

-Important note: It is NOT allowed to register multiple times to the server using different email addresses.
-We are actively monitoring submissions and we will revoke access and delete submissions.
-When registering, we ask all participants to use a unique institutional email address (e.g., .edu) or company email address.
-We will not approve email addresses from free email services anymore (e.g., gmail.com, hotmail.com, qq.com).
-If you need to use such an email address, then contact us to approve.

 ## Dataset details

 The dataset consists of images collected in an unstructured road scenario, driving in adverse weather conditions of rain, fog, lowlight and snow.
 Each individual RGB image has a more detailed near-infrared image (NIR) captured simultaneously.
 The images are collected using JAI FS-3200D-10GE camera.
 The dataset comprises 5000 images, manually selected to represent various adverse weather scenarios, including rain, fog, low light, and snow.
 Each RGB image also has a paired NIR image to provide image enhancement.
-Each image is densely annotated at the pixel level for semantic segmentation, utilizing a label set with a hierarchical structure consisting of 7 labels at level 1 and 30 labels at level 4
+Each image is densely annotated at the pixel level for semantic segmentation, utilizing a label set with a hierarchical structure consisting of 7 labels at level 1 and 30 labels at level 4.

 <a align="center" href="https://iddaw.github.io/"> Dataset page</a>